pradyun/Py2C/README.md

 ﻿-----

-> Forking this repository currently is discouraged as there are frequent rebases and force-pushes.
-(I do it because I'm mad!)
+> WARNING: `git rebase -i` and `git push --force` may be run on this branch at any point of time because I'm mad and evil!

 -----